-This project will provide you with the hands-on experience that a marketing team goes through and to apply the learning and insights gained in the classroom.
-Every Learning Unit discussed in class will be applied in a different section in the marketing plan.
+This project will provide you with the hands-on experience that a marketing team goes through and apply the learning and insights gained in the classroom.
+Every Module discussed in class will be applied to a different section of the marketing plan.